Hiba Tawaji: Personal life

 On 19 September 2020, she married the French-Lebanese musician Ibrahim Maalouf.
 In 2021, she gave birth to their son, Nael.
 In 2023, she announced on Instagram that Maalouf and herself have welcomed their second child, a daughter named Rita Aya.

 Influences and artistic legacy

 Tawaji has received much praise for her versatile vocal abilities, as she has performed in numerous genres such as opera, Arabic pop, Western pop, jazz, blues, Tarab, Latin genres, and French variété, as well as religious hymns.
-She cites Dalida, Lara Fabian, Celine Dion, Whitney Houston, Léo Ferré, Daniel Lévi, and Charles Aznavour as her influences since childhood, alongside her personal favorite Mariah Carey, but stated she has never limited her music preferences to one genre.
+She cites Dalida, Lara Fabian, Celine Dion, Whitney Houston, Léo Ferré, Daniel Lévi, Charles Aznavour and Michael Jackson as her influences since childhood, alongside her personal favorite Mariah Carey, but stated she has never limited her music preferences to one genre.
 In her concerts, she has also tapped into the jazz genre, performing "I Can Explain" by Rachelle Ferrell, using the whistle register.

 Tawaji is also known to shoot spontaneous behind-the-scenes documentaries of her projects and concerts, directed by Nader Mousally and released on YouTube.